Seeking Consensus on Subspaces in Federated Principal Component Analysis: Introduction

-To develop scalable capacities for SVD calculations in today's big-data environments, it is critical to study algorithms that can efficiently and securely process distributed and massively large-scale datasets.
-For a given large-scale data matrix $A \in \Rnm$, we call each column of $A$ a sample with length $n$, and the number of samples is $m$ which is assumed to be far bigger than $n$.
-In this paper, we consider the following setting: the data matrix $A$ is divided into $d$ blocks, each containing a number of samples; namely, $A = [A_1, A_2, \dotsc, A_d]$ where $A_i \in \R^{n\times m_i}$ so that $m_1 + \dotsb + m_d = m$.
-These submatrices $A_i$, $\iid$, are stored locally in $d$ locations or nodes, possibly having been collected at different locations by different entities, and all the nodes are connected through a communication network.
+To develop scalable capacities for PCA calculations in today's big-data environments, it is critical to study algorithms that can efficiently and securely process distributed and massively large-scale data sets.
+In this paper, we consider the following federated setting \citep{Mcmahan2017communication}: the data matrix $A$ is divided into $d$ blocks, each containing a group of samples; namely, $A = [A_1\; A_2\; \dotsb \; A_d]$, where $A_i \in \R^{n\times m_i}$ so that $m_1 + \dotsb + m_d = m$.
+These submatrices $A_i$, $\iid$, are stored locally in $d$ locations, possibly having been collected and owned by different clients, and all the clients are connected, directly or indirectly, to a designated center which could either be a special-purpose server or just one of the clients.
+In this federated setting, to solve \eqref{eq:opt-trace} it appears that products of the form

+need to be aggregated at the center after all the local products, $A_iA_i\zz Z$, are computed by the individual clients.
+Indeed, this is the case when one adapts a classic method to the federated setting.

-In evaluating distributed algorithms, a key measure of performance is the total amount of communications required by algorithms.
-In general, during iterations heavy computations are mostly done at the local level within each node, and communications occur between iterations in order to exchange and share certain computed quantities.
-If the amount of communications remains more or less the same at each iteration, the total communication overhead is determined by the number of required iterations regardless of the underlying network topology.
-In this work, one of our primary considerations is to devise an algorithm that converges fast in terms of iteration counts.
-Issues related to network topologies and communication patterns will not be within the scope of the current paper.
+In evaluating federated algorithms, a key measure of performance is the total amount of communications required by algorithms.
+In general, during iterations heavy computations are mostly done at the local level within each client, and communications occur between iterations for the center to aggregate newly updated local information from all the clients.
+In this work, we consider that the amount of communication at each iteration remains essentially the same throughout the calculation.
+In this setting, the total amount of communication overhead will be proportional to the total number of iterations taken by an algorithm.
+That is, we consider the most prominent measure of communication efficiency to be the number of iterations required by an algorithm to reach a moderately high accuracy.

-In certain application areas, such as in those of healthcare and financial industry \cite{Lou2017,Zhang2018a}, securing the privacy of local data is a primary requirement that many existing algorithms do not necessarily meet.
-For example, although common parallelization techniques in numerical linear algebra can in principle be adopted to distributed computing environments, such direct adaptations usually do not preserve data privacy, as will be discussed in \cref{subsec:security}.
-The ability to preserve data privacy is another core consideration of this paper.
+Besides enhancing communication-efficiency, preserving the privacy of local data is also a critical task in the federated setting, since in many real-world applications local data consist of sensitive information such as personal medical or financial records \citep{Lou2017,Zhang2018a}.
+In this paper, we consider the following privacy scenario that will be called {\em intrinsic privacy} for the sake of convenience.